ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 Let us now quickly address issue ii):
 If your Python environment is set up using miniconda (recommended), see also `https://docs.conda.io/projects/miniconda/en/latest/`, both, `conda` and `pip` are installed by default, and you can make use of both them.
-If you Python environment is set up using the source files from `https://www.python.org/` you might have to install `pip` separately and cannot use the benefits of conda.
+If your Python environment is set up using the source files from `https://www.python.org/` you might have to install `pip` separately and cannot use the benefits of conda.

 What then is the difference between `pip` and `conda`?